wooyeeyii/think-in-java/leetcode/src/main/java/com/chang/leetcode/contest/weekly150/ProblemList.md

 1162.
 As Far from Land as Possible
 Difficulty: Medium
-Given an N x N grid containing only values 0 and 1, where 0 represents water and 1 represents land, find a water cell such that its distance to the nearest land cell is maximized and return the distance.
+Given an N x N grid containing only values 0 and 1, where 0 represents water and 1 represents land, find BA water cell such that its distance to the nearest land cell is maximized and return the distance.

 The distance used in this problem is the Manhattan distance: the distance between two cells (x0, y0) and (x1, y1) is |x0 - x1| + |y0 - y1|.